Outerstring graphs are $\chi$-bounded: Introduction

-The quasi-planar graph conjecture has been proved for $3$-quasi-planar \emph{simple} topological graphs (that is, such that any two edges intersect in at most one point) by Agarwal et al.\ \cite{AAPPS97}, then for all $3$-quasi-planar topological graphs by Pach, Radoi\v{c}i\'c and T\'oth \cite{PRT06}, and for $4$-quasi-planar topological graphs by Ackerman \cite{Ack09}.
-Valtr \cite{Val97,Val98} proved the bound of $O(n\log n)$ on the number of edges in $k$-quasi-planar simple topological graphs with edges drawn as $x$-monotone curves.
-An improvement of this result due to Fox, Pach and Suk \cite{FPS13} concludes the same without the simplicity condition.
-They also proved the bound of $2^{\smash{\alpha(n)}^c}n\log n$ on the number of edges in $k$-quasi-planar simple topological graphs, where $\alpha(n)$ denotes the inverse Ackermann function and $c$ depends only on $k$.
-Suk and Walczak \cite{SW13} showed the same bound for $k$-quasi-planar topological graphs in which any two edges cross a bounded number of times, and improved the bound for simple topological graphs to $O(n\log n)$. \end{relwork}
+A well-known conjecture (see, e.g., \cite{PSS96} and \cite[Problem~1 in Section 9.6]{BMP-book}) asserts that $k$-quasi-planar topological graphs on $n$ vertices have $O_k(n)$ edges.
+It was proved for $3$-quasi-planar simple\footnote{A topological graph is \emph{simple} if any two of its edges intersect in at most one point.} topological graphs by Agarwal et~al.\ \cite{AAP+97}, for all $3$-quasi-planar topological graphs by Pach, Radoičić, and Tóth \cite{PRT06}, and for $4$-quasi-planar topological graphs by Ackerman \cite{Ack09}.
+Valtr \cite{Val97} proved the bound of $O_k(n\log n)$ on the number of edges in $k$-quasi-planar simple topological graphs with edges drawn as $x$-monotone curves.
+An improvement of this result due to Fox, Pach, and Suk \cite{FPS13} provides the same conclusion without the simplicity assumption.
+They also proved the bound of $\smash[t]{2^{\alpha(n)^c}}n\log n$ on the number of edges in $k$-quasi-planar simple topological graphs, where $\alpha$ denotes the inverse Ackermann function and $c$ depends only on $k$.
+Suk and Walczak \cite{SW15} proved the same bound for $k$-quasi-planar topological graphs in which any two edges cross a bounded number of times, and they improved the bound for $k$-quasi-planar simple topological graphs to $O_k(n\log n)$.
+The best known general upper bound on the number of edges in $k$-quasi-planar topological graphs, due to Fox and Pach \cite{FP12a,FP14}, is $\smash[t]{n(\log n)^{O(\log k)}}$.